Exomanz/UITweaks/README.md

 ## Roadpath
 - Color the progress bar text.
+- While this mod is already compatible with Counters+, add support C+'s own counters.
 - Add a tab to the gameplay setup panel for easier configuration.

 ## Requirements: